VascoMS/Development-Distributed-Applications-Project/README.md

 # DAD2425
-Project course for DAD 2024-25, Distributed Key-Value Store using Multi-Paxos.
+Project course for DAD 2024-25, Distributed Key-Value Store using Multi-Paxos supporting simple reconfiguration.
 Read [Report](./Report.pdf) for an overview of the implementation.

 # Requirements